 License strings are often used by customers who do not have access to an ArcGIS Online or on-premises ArcGIS Enterprise account or who are using an application that will remain offline for greater than 30 days.
 You are required to track the number of ArcGIS Runtime license string deployments used at each level (Basic, Standard, and Advanced), as each app installation available (including multiple apps used by a single user) counts as a deployment.

-ArcGIS identity (formerly named user), is typically used to log in users with an ArcGIS Online or an on-premises ArcGIS Enterprise account, and whose devices or applications will be online at least once every 30 days (the default timeout for ArcGIS Runtime using ArcGIS identity).
-A notable benefit of this model is that the license is attached to the user, not the application, so that one authorized user can license more than one ArcGIS Runtime application.
+ArcGIS identity (formerly named user), is typically used to log in users with an ArcGIS Online or an on-premises ArcGIS Enterprise account, and whose devices or applications will be online at least once every 30 days (the default timeout using ArcGIS identity).
+A notable benefit of this model is that the license is attached to the user, not the application, so that one authorized user can license more than one ArcGIS Maps SDKs for Native Apps application.

 Applications built with ArcGIS Maps SDKs for Native Apps are licensed per deployment.

 If you use a license string, you are required to track the number of ArcGIS Runtime license string deployments used at each level (Basic, Standard, and Advanced), as each app installation available (including multiple apps used by a single user) counts as a deployment.

-If you use ArcGIS identity, the license is attached to the user, not the application, so that one authorized user can license more than one ArcGIS Runtime application.
+If you use ArcGIS identity, the license is attached to the user, not the application, so that one authorized user can license more than one application.

 Local data files are geo-enabled data available in a file residing on your users' device(s), regardless of how it got there.
-ArcGIS Runtime supports a variety of different local file data formats.
-Depending upon the type of data, a specific license string level may be required to use that data in your ArcGIS Runtime application.
+ArcGIS Maps SDKs for Native Apps support a variety of different local file data formats.
+Depending upon the type of data, a specific license level may be required to use that data in an application built with Native Maps SDKs.

 No, there is no limit.

-ArcGIS Runtime Local Server is a component that enhances functionality of desktop-focused ArcGIS Runtime SDKs:
+ArcGIS Runtime Local Server is a component that enhances the functionality of desktop-focused ArcGIS Maps SDKs for Native Apps applications: